catalyst-cloud/catalystcloud-docs/source/images/images-by-catalyst.rst

 upstream Linux distributions.
 This gives you the assurance that you are running software exactly as provided by the software providers.

-Before using the images provided by Catalyst, you should always confirm that they are suitable for your needs and fit for purpose.
-Catalyst provides them *"as is"*, without warranty of any kind.
+Before using the images provided by Catalyst Cloud, you should always confirm that they are suitable for your needs and fit for purpose.
+Catalyst Cloud provides them *"as is"*, without warranty of any kind.
 If there is something you need to change, you can always upload your own images, crafted the way you like, or take a snapshot of ours and modify it the way you need.